retest/recheck-web/README.md

 Currently only available as a Java API with support for JUnit 4.

-### Installing
+## Usage

-You can download recheck-web [directly](https://github.com/retest/recheck-web/releases/) or use Maven and have the transitive dependencies be automatically resolved by adding it as a Maven dependency in your POM:
+Download recheck-web [directly](https://github.com/retest/recheck-web/releases/) or add it as a Maven dependency in your POM:

 ```
 <dependency>